krnsk0/skyscrapersolver/blog_post.md

 };
 ```

 Let's start laying down some top-level infrastructure.
-We'll need `solveSkyscraper` function that accepts clues and returns a solution.
+We'll need a `solveSkyscraper` function that accepts clues and returns a solution.

-But how should we store and pass around our state?
-It would certainly be convenient to keep our board, clues, the value of `N`, and so on as globals rather than passing them in to our functions.
-We won't be writing concurrent or asynchronous code and won't at least for these reasons need to bother ourselves with functional purity.
+How should we store and pass around our state?
+It would certainly be convenient to keep our board, clues, the value of `N`, and so on as globals rather than passing them in to our functions-- or at least convenient to keep them in the scope of our "top-level" solver function such that they don't need to be passed around.

-So why not just have our functions mutate some globals?
-It turns out that keeping state global is no problem up until we get to the point of wanting to implement recursive backtracking, when recursive calls will need to keep local state.
+We won't be writing concurrent or asynchronous code, and won't at least for these reasons need to bother ourselves with functional purity.
+But, once we get to the point where we need backtracking recursion, we'll need to avoid state-mutation, as the book-keeping to roll back mutations after a backtrack would be prohibitive.
+So some functions can mutate--those not involved in backtracking recursion--and others cannot; we'll have to pay close attention to this distinction as we proceed.

-To avoid having to pass too many extra arguments into our functions, let's condense our state into an object:
+In any case, to avoid having to pass too many extra arguments into our functions, let's condense our state into an object:

 ```js
 const initializeState = clues => {